madebykind/madebykind-v3/content/work/rewilding-britain.md

 cta_class: bg-claret text-pink
 impact_img: images/jon-flobrant-v1ev6hudcie-unsplash.jpg
 client: Rewilding Britain
-intro: Rewilding Britain are the first and only country-wide organisation in Britain focusing on rewilding – acting as a catalyst for debate and action, and demonstrating the power of working with nature to tackle the climate emergency and the extinction crisis.
+intro: "<p>Rewilding Britain are the first and only country-wide organisation in Britain focusing on rewilding – acting as a catalyst for debate and action, and demonstrating the power of working with nature to tackle the climate emergency and the extinction crisis.</p>"
 featured: true
 heading: A platform to inspire rewilding projects across the country
 title: Rewilding Britain - Strategy and Digital Case Study - Environment